Knapping: Uses

 In cultures that have not adopted metalworking technologies, the production of stone tools by knappers is common, but in modern cultures the making of such tools is the domain of experimental archaeologists and hobbyists.
 Archaeologists usually undertake the task so that they can better understand how prehistoric stone tools were made.

 Knapping is often learned by outdoor enthusiasts.

+During the time when knapping was used to make tools, flaked tools are no less effective compared to other tools making methods.
+With modern technology, it shows how flake tools stood against environmental shifts and was fit for purpose.

-Knapping gun flints, used by flintlock firearms was formerly a major industry in flint-bearing locations, such as Brandon in Suffolk, England and the small towns of Meusnes and Couffy in France.
+Knapping gun flints, used by flintlock firearms was formerly a major industry in flint-bearing locations, such as Brandon in Suffolk, England, and the small towns of Meusnes and Couffy in France.
 Meusnes has a small museum dedicated to the industry.

 In 1804, during the Napoleonic Wars, Brandon was supplying over 400,000 flints a month for use by the British Army and Navy.
 Brandon knappers made gun flints for export to Africa as late as the 1960s.

 Knapping for building purposes is still a skill that is practiced in the flint-bearing regions of southern England, such as Sussex, Suffolk, and Norfolk, and in northern France, especially Brittany and Normandy, where there is a resurgence of the craft due to government funding.

 Health hazards

-Historically, flint knappers commonly suffered from silicosis, due to the inhalation of flint dust.
+The sustained inhalation of flint dust produced by knapping can cause silicosis.
 This has been called "the world's first industrial disease".
+However, it is unclear how severe the issue may actually have been in prehistoric working conditions, as silicosis is aggravated by a lack of ventilation and the use of metal tools which produce more dust.
+Ancient knappers, working in the open air and with stone and bone tools, would have had less prolonged exposure to dust than in more modern workshops.

 When gun flint knapping was a large-scale industry in Brandon, Suffolk, silicosis was widely known as knappers' rot.
 It has been claimed silicosis was responsible for the early death of three-quarters of Brandon gun flint makers.
 In one workshop, seven of the eight workers died of the condition before the age of fifty.
+The average age of death for knappers was 44 years, compared to 66 for other employed men in the same area.

 Modern knappers are advised to work in the open air to reduce the dust hazard, and to wear eye and hand protection.
 Some modern knappers wear a respirator to guard against dust.
+A 2020 survey of 173 knappers found that 86% used eye protection, 57% wore gloves, and only 5% used a respirator, mask, or fan to control dust (although 68% preferred to knap outdoors).
+About half of respondents reported being injured at least "often" when knapping, and 23% admitted having to seek professional medical attention at least once.
+The most common injuries were cuts and bruises, typically on the fingers and hands, while flakes in the eye were also frequent.